Nimo

 Flame colour results from electronic transitions; energy gaps determine wavelength.

-Sodium emission is very strong and easily masks other metal colours.
+Sodium emission is strong and easily masks other metal colours.

-Match observed wavelengths or colours to reference data rather than relying on memory alone.
+Match observed wavelengths or colours to reference data.

 Ensure clean equipment and controlled flame conditions to avoid contamination.

-Adjust sample concentration to avoid detector saturation or below-detection signals.
+Adjust sample concentration to prevent detector saturation or below-detection signals.

-Apply background correction and consider spectral overlaps when interpreting FES spectra.
+Apply background correction and consider overlaps when interpreting FES spectra.

-Instrumental methods give sensitivity and selectivity advantages but require maintenance and calibration.
+Instrumental methods provide sensitivity and selectivity advantages but require maintenance and calibration.

 Built with v0